Raising emotionally intelligent children: 5 ways to strengthen EQ in kids

 Keep in mind...we’re talking about IN-PERSON (not digital) play.
-Having face-to-face interactions are crucial for kids!
+Having face-to-face interactions is crucial for kids!

 BONUS TIP…Be a good model

 Children can learn behavior simply by observing others.
-Consequently, as parents, it’s important for us to be aware of our own emotional intelligence.
+Consequently, as parents, we need to be aware of our own emotional intelligence.
 We can discuss our feelings with our kids, manage our own emotional responses (especially when our kids are experiencing a “big feeling”), talk about people we have empathy for, engage in focused play with our kids (put your device on airplane mode!), and have our own self-reflection practice.